wolfgangasdf/iqp-book/3d-angular-momentum.md

 We now want to figure out what quantum mechanical angular momenta are allowed.
 Similar to the procedure we used for finding solutions and eigenvalues for the quantum harmonic oscillator, we now do the following:

-1. We derive the commutation relations which are more complex because we have 3 components ($x,y,z$) of the AM operator.
+1. We derive the commutation relations which are more complex because we have 3 components ($x,y,z$) of the angular momentum operator.
 2. We derive ladder operators which increase or decrease the angular momentum, and derive the commutation relations of these operators.
 3. We find the highest-energy angular momentum state, and use ladder operators to find all possible eigenstates and energies.
 By purely algebraic means we therefore find all possible eigenvalues
 4. We find the eigenfunctions, which will allow for comparison to the hydrogen atom.